HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

 # Generating a content report

-This section details how to generate content report in HCL Content Reporting.
+This section details how to generate a content report in HCL Content Reporting.

-## Prerequisite
+## Prerequisites

-Content Reporting should be installed and configured in HCL Digital Experience 9.5 release update CF213 or higher.
+- Content Reporting should be installed and configured in HCL Digital Experience 9.5 release update CF213 or higher.
 For instructions on installing Content Reporting on supported environments, see the [Install HCL Digital Experience 9.5 Content Reporting](../installation/index.md) topic.

-!!! note
-    Configure a JCR text search to get valid search results.
+- Configure a JCR text search to get valid search results.
 Refer to [Setting up a JCR search collection](../../../../build_sites/search/portal_search/administer_portal_search/setup_search_collections/jcr_search_collections/index.md) for more information.

 ## Generating a report